 👩🏻🍳 Tamara Talks - About Mexican Hot Chocolate

 What could possibly be more appealing than a "silver pot of hot chocolate, steaming?"
-Why, Mexican Boozy Hot Chocolate Recipe of course. 😍 No, I don't indulge often, but when I do, it has to "count."
+Why, Brandy-Spiked Mexican Hot Chocolate of course. 😍 No, I don't indulge often, but when I do, it has to "count."

 In other words, I'm not wasting my calories on snacks or ordinary sugar-laden junk food.
-I want layers of complex flavor in my desserts (as I do with all food and drink).
-This Mexican hot chocolate has layers of complex flavor, starting with the artisan 70% dark chocolate, and ending with molé bitters.
+I want layers of complex flavor in my desserts (as I do this Mexican-inspired chocolate mousse).
+This boozy hot chocolate recipe has layers of complex flavor, starting with the artisan 70% dark chocolate, and ending with molé bitters.

 📋 Ingredients You'll Need